vektorlab/slacksocket/docs/client.md

 **Methods**

+## get_event

+Return a single event object in the order received or block until an event is received and return it.

+**Params**:

+* event_filter (list): Slack event type(s) to filter by.
+Excluding a filter returns all slack events.
+See https://api.slack.com/events for a listing of valid event types.

+**Returns** (obj): SlackEvent object

 ## events

-Return event object in the order received or block until an event is received and return it.
+Return a generator yielding SlackEvent objects

 **Params**:

 * event_filter (list): Slack event type(s) to filter by.
 Excluding a filter returns all slack events.
 See https://api.slack.com/events for a listing of valid event types.

-**Returns** (obj): SlackEvent object
+**Returns** (generator): A generator of SlackEvent objects

 # SlackEvent